Adjustments to teaching and learning

 - providing alternative representations of teaching and learning materials (e.g. using multimedia, Braille, illustrated texts, simplified texts or captioned video)

 Environmental adjustments are modifications to the school environment which help students learn on the same basis as their peers.
+The learning environment is not limited to just the classroom, it may include the playground, outdoor learning areas, school library, sporting fields and excursions.

 - assessment processes, e.g. scaffolds, additional, time, use of a reader and or writer, rest breaks